exadel-inc/CompreFace/docs/Rest-API-description.md

 |-----------------|-----------------------------------------------------------|--------|
 | image_id        | UUID of the removed face                                  | UUID   |
 | subject         | of the person, whose picture was saved for this api key   | string |

+If some image ids are not exists, they will be ignored

 ### Direct Download an Image example of the Subject by ID